marcoT0425/Charlie/README.md

 # Charlie
-A serif Unicode font, edited by marcotoa in FontForge
+A serif Unicode font, edited by marcotoa in FontForge.
+I highly recommend people for using this font.

 Named after the given name Charlie, based on Charis.